 With proper treatment, you can minimize the scarring caused by acne.

 Chemical peels.
 This is a quick outpatient procedure used to treat acne scarring.
-Rolling scars respond well to mild and medium depth peels such as alpha hydroxyl acids, salicylic acid, and Jessner’s solution.
+Rolling scars respond well to mild and medium depth peels such as alpha hydroxy acids, salicylic acid, and Jessner’s solution.

 Dermabrasion and microdermabrasion.
 These are facial resurfacing techniques that mechanically cut through damaged skin to promote skin recovery.
 Dermabrasion and microdermabrasion use different instruments with different execution techniques.